21A91A6128/Botnet-Attacks-Detection/README.md

 ### 2. **Model Training**
    - Logged-in users can upload datasets to train models.
    - Users can choose from available models (**ANN**, **RNN**, **LSTM**) for training.
-   - Model performance is assessed using metrics like accuracy, ROC-AUC, and PR-AUC, allowing users to select the best model based on performance.
+   - Model performance is assessed using metrics like accuracy, ROC-AUC, PR-AUC, and F1-score, allowing users to select the best model based on performance.

 ### 3. **Prediction Interface**
    - Users can input feature values to predict botnet activity.